flightaware/tohil/Doc/installing/freebsd.rst

 Run the configure script.
 The Python version must be specified.

-This specification is a little trickier than usual because FreeBSD is a little more rigorous about where stuff is supposed to go:
+This specification is a little trickier than usual because the approach the FreeBSD developers have taken toward packaging is a little more particular about where stuff is supposed to go.

+This has advantages, though.
+For instance you can have multiple versions of Tcl installed and multiple versions of Python 3 installed at the same time.

 ::

-    ./configure --with-tcl=/usr/local/lib/tcl8.6 --mandir=/usr/local/man --with-python-include=/usr/local/include/python3.7m --with-python-lib=/usr/local/lib --with-python-version=3.7m
+    ./configure --with-tcl=/usr/local/lib/tcl8.6 --mandir=/usr/local/man --with-python-version=3.7m

+In the above, we tell configure where to find the Tcl library because it's in a slightly nonstandard place.
+We tell it the Python version;
+Tohil's configure script will use python3.7m-config or whatever to find the Python library and includes.

-# don't forget the "m" if your stuff has that.
+Don't forget the "m" in the version name if your stuff has that.

 ====